bring/developer-site/_posts/2017-09-06-forecasted-alerts-with-grafana-and-influxdb.md

 <img src="{{ site.baseurl }}/img/disk_forecast_alert.png" />

-Once you've created the alert, you'll notice that there's a red line in the graph showing the treshold where the alert would trigger, like this:
+Once you've created the alert, you'll notice that there's a red line in the graph showing the threshold where the alert would trigger, like this:

 <img src="{{ site.baseurl }}/img/disk_forecast_alert_graph.png" />